 Proposals that plan to share the information of your calibration and validation equipment, Cal/Val sites, products, or analysis tools will be preferentially accepted.
-Approximately 50 proposals will expect to approve as maximum.
+We plan to accept approximately 50 proposals maximum for the research themes.

 Expected research themes on "Cal/Val" and "Algorithm Development" are as follows: